 Oh Greece, you wonderful European country!
 Many of the ancient Gods came from this area and also for the naked traveler the options here are plentiful.
-And we’re not only talking about the nude beaches in Greece, naturist resorts like Vassaliki and Vritomartis are high on the bucket list of many traveling nudists.
+And we’re not only talking about the Greek nude beaches, but naturist resorts like Vassaliki and Vritomartis are also high on the bucket list of many traveling nudists.
 Naturism in Greece is something you just HAVE to experience.
 The pristine beaches will make you feel like you’re somewhere in the Caribbean while the Greek cuisine will put your feet back on European grounds.
-If you want a great naturist holiday within Europe, Greece is certainly a place where you want to go!
+If you want a great naturist holiday in Europe, Greece is certainly a place where you want to go!

 There’s something important that has to be said about Greece before we go any further with this Ultimate Guide… Although this country has become a popular naturist destination during the last years, there are only a handful of official naturist beaches in the country.
 So if you really (like in really really) want to have the law on your side, your chances for a legit skinny dip are pretty low.

-For our trip in Greece the “Captain” has been an amazing source of beautiful nude beaches and an equal source of disappointment when we found out that the place was already crowded with textiles.
+For our trip to Greece, the “Captain” has been an amazing source of beautiful Greek nude beaches and an equal source of disappointment when we found out that the place was already crowded with textiles.
 So if you want to be sure to have a great nude time on the beach, we’ve listed the best ones in this article.